Think about all of the hard work you put into creating your content. Don’t let all of that hard work go to waste.

 Depending on the size of the company, those inquiries aren’t always sent to the right department.
 In a perfect world, you want to find the email address for the person who is in charge of the roundup.

-I wasn’t able to find her email address listed anywhere on the website.
-All I saw was a general contact form.
-So I ran a search for her name on LinkedIn and Facebook.
+We weren’t able to find her email address listed anywhere on the website.
+All we saw was a general contact form.
+So we ran a search for her name on LinkedIn and Facebook.

 Here is the contact information she has listed on her Facebook page.
 Tamara doesn’t have an email address listed, but there are still other ways to reach her.

 In this case, it’s not the end of the world that her email address is unlisted.
 It’s clear that she is the owner of this website, so she’ll likely see your message even if it’s submitted through the general contact form.

 Then you just need to fill in your spreadsheet.